 PJ Library Celebration Guide to Gathering at Home

 Hanukkah, the Festival of Lights, brings joy and sparkle during a dark time of the year.
-Beginning on the 25th of the Jewish month of Kislev, which falls in November or December in the Roman calendar, Hanukkah is a time to eat delicious latkes (potato pancakes), play dreidel (a traditional game featuring a spinning top), enjoy gathering with family and friends — and, of course, light Hanukkah candles for eight nights on a hanukkiah or menorah.
+Beginning on the 25th of the Jewish month of Kislev, which falls in December this year, Hanukkah is a time to eat delicious latkes (potato pancakes), play dreidel (a traditional game featuring a spinning top), enjoy gathering with family and friends — and, of course, light Hanukkah candles for eight nights on a hanukkiah or menorah.

 Here’s a quick reference to some more favorite stories, songs, and tips from the PJ Library Hanukkah Hub: